 The beauty of Florida Water is that it’s customizable, so you can use the ingredients you can find and skip the ones you can’t.
 Just remember, the alcohol extracts both the scent and the essence of the plants, so choose plants that you enjoy and that have qualities you would like to utilize.

-To make your own recipe, choose ingredients from the following categories:
+Here are some common Florida Water ingredients.
+To make your own recipe, just choose from the following categories:

 Citrus